Danziger/StackOverflow-Steroids/README.md

 StackOverflow Steroids
 ======================

+**DEPRECATED - This Chrome extension / repo is not mainatained any more.**

 Improved [StackOverflow](http://stackoverflow.com/) UX and usability!

 Download from Chrome Store: https://chrome.google.com/webstore/detail/stackoverflow-steroids/hmpehldkjbnpdhebfangeaoabhphihic

 How to introduce new features and improvements